-July Crime Report
+July Crime Incidents

 July saw just two incidents, both criminal damage to vehicles, after an also quiet June.